gorn/rspreadsheet/README.md

 [![Build Status](https://api.travis-ci.org/gorn/rspreadsheet.svg?branch=master)](https://travis-ci.org/gorn/rspreadsheet) [![Coverage Status](https://coveralls.io/repos/gorn/rspreadsheet/badge.png)](https://coveralls.io/r/gorn/rspreadsheet)

 Manipulating spreadsheets with Ruby.
-Read, modify, write or create new OpenDocument Spreadsheet files from ruby code.
+Read, **modify**, write or create new OpenDocument Spreadsheet files from ruby code.

-## Contibutions, ideas and wishes welcomed

-If you need any help or find a bug please [submit an issue](https://github.com/gorn/rspreadsheet/issues) here.
-I appreciate any feedback and even if you can not help with code, it is interesting for me to hear from you.
-Different people have different needs and I want to hear about them.
-If you are a programmer and you have any ideas, wishes, etc you are welcomed to fork the repository and submit a pull request preferably including a failing test.

-Alhought this gem is still in alpha stage I use in my project it and it works fine.
-Currently I am experimenting with syntax to get stabilized. **Any suggestions regarding the syntax is very welcomed**
+The gem allows you to acces your file and modify any cell of it, **without** touching the rest of the file, which makes compatible all advanced existing and future features of ODS files.
+You do not have to worry if it supports feature XY, if it does not, it won't touch it.
+This itself makes it distinct from most of [similar gems](#motivation-and-ideas).

 ## Examples of usage

 ```ruby
 require 'rspreadsheet'
 book = Rspreadsheet.open('./test.ods')
 sheet = book.worksheets(1)

 # get value of a cell B5 (there are more ways to do this)
 sheet.B5                       # => 'cell value'